smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 thought we were doing a great job and had excellent quality.
 Talking about our defects and problems encountered has made me realize I was wrong.

-Looking more closely we had many areas that were difficult for our clients or caused them more work.
-There were some issues we didn't think were a big deal that meant a lot to them.
+Looking more closely, we had many areas that were difficult for our clients or caused them more work.
+There were some issues we didn't think were a big deal, but meant a lot to them.
 We were missing opportunities to work better with our clients and improve the entire system.

 Fewer defects and the trust gained from working together more effectively would